Athletics at the 1988 Summer Olympics – Men's triple jump

 The men's triple jump event at the 1988 Summer Olympics in Seoul, South Korea had an entry list of 45 competitors, with 43 athletes from 31 nations starting in two qualifying groups (43 jumpers) before the final (12) took place on Saturday September 24, 1988.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Khristo Markov of Bulgaria, the nation's first medal and victory in the men's triple jump.
-Igor Lapshin and Aleksandr Kovalenko of the Soviet Union took silver and bronze in an event that the Soviets had reached the podium eight consecutive Games before the 1984 boycott.
+Igor Lapshin and Aleksandr Kovalenko of the Soviet Union took silver and bronze in an event where the Soviets had reached the podium eight consecutive Games before the 1984 boycott.

 Background

 This was the 21st appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1984 Games were sixth-place finisher Willie Banks of the United States, ninth-place finisher Joseph Taiwo of Nigeria, and tenth-place finisher John Herbert of Great Britain.
 Banks had broken the world record in 1985, but "was no longer at his best in 1988."
 The favorite was Khristo Markov of Bulgaria, the 1987 World and 1986 European champion.
 The Soviet team, which had dominated the event before the 1984 boycott, also had three strong contenders.

 Algeria, Angola, Belize, Bermuda, Cyprus, Ecuador, Kuwait, Libya, Mozambique, and Saint Vincent and the Grenadines each made their first appearance in the event; the Republic of China made its first appearance as Chinese Taipei.
 The United States competed for the 20th time, having missed only the boycotted 1980 Games.